XLLU/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges35.md

 UI
 --

-Numerical primary index keys will be sorted in lexicographical order, when shown in the UI (e.g "10" < "9").
+Primary index keys will now always be sorted in lexicographical order as keys are strings.
+An exception for values representing numerical values has been removed when shown in the UI.
+Therefore a key with value "10" will be displayed before a key having "9" as value.

 AQL
 ---